Skip to content

 define_cluster

 Define a persistent Geneva cluster.
-This will upsert the cluster definition by
+This will upsert the cluster definition by name.
+The cluster can then be provisioned using context(cluster=name).

 Parameters:

-) –Name of the cluster.
+Name of the cluster.
 This will be used as the key when upserting and provisioning the cluster.
 The cluster name must comply with RFC 12123.

-) –The cluster definition to store.
+The cluster definition to store.

 list_clusters

 List the cluster definitions.
-These can be defined using define_cluster()
+These can be defined using define_cluster().

 Returns: